Arsenic and mercury found in river days after Brazil dam burst

 The report, dated Nov.
 17 but only released on IGAM's website on Tuesday after pressure from prosecutors, appears to contradict claims by the companies responsible for the mine.

-Samarco, the mine operator, and its co-owners, BHP Billiton PLC and Vale SA, have repeatedly said the water and mineral waste unleashed by the dam burst are not toxic.
+Samarco, the mine operator, and its co-owners, BHP Billiton PLC (BLT.L) and Vale SA (VALE5.SA), have repeatedly said the water and mineral waste unleashed by the dam burst are not toxic.

 Samarco said in a statement on Thursday that their own tests showed the mine waste in the dam, known as tailings, did not pose any harm to humans.